Check With the Receiving State

 Various states are modifying their entry requirements for New Mexico cattle in response to our recent status change.
 As we are notified by any given state of requirements specific to us, we are updating the list below.
 Of course you should always check with your state of destination before shipping to be be sure you have the latest and best information.
 We have compiled contact information on all 50 states to assist you in that.

 Again, always check with the receiving state for the latest information, but here are some states that have contacted us with revised entry requirements.
 Click the state name and those requirements will appear in the space below.

 |South Dakota||(605) 773-3321||Website|

-- All cattle require a CVI and entry permit number.
+- All cattle require a Certificate of Veterinary Inspection (CVI) approved prior to entry by the Oklahoma state veterinarian, and an entry permit number.

-- The animals have a negative TB test within 60 days prior to movement.
+- They have official individual ID, CVI and a negative TB test within 60 days prior to

 - Cattle from an accredited herd may enter Oklahoma with CVI that includes whole herd TB test within 1 year prior to entry.